What Are the Best CRMs for Consultants? (And Which One to Avoid)

 Consider CRM tools that provide the data you require to run your business without needing to manually enter, maintain or calculate your business metrics.
 For example, you’ll want the ability to track the value of your weighted pipeline so you can ensure it supports your overall revenue goals.

-While there are numerous CRMs available to choose from, there are three top-rated CRMs for consultants, specifically for you as an independent consultant.
+While there are numerous CRMs available to choose from, there are three top-rated CRMs for consulting firms, specifically for you as an independent consultant.
+Here's the CRM software for consulting firms:

 2. Pipedrive